-CASSIOPEIA - NGSI-LD COMPLAINT DATA TRANSFORMATION ENGINE
+CASSIOPEIA NO-CODE DATA TRANSFORMATION ENGINE

 MODULE TYPE: Data mapper + transformer (CLI + server mode; writer to files or Context Broker)